PervasiveUrbanism/PervasiveUrbanism_24-25/README.md

 [B Made](https://www.ucl.ac.uk/bartlett/about/our-locations-and-facilities/b-made-bartlett-workshops) provides access to their laser cutter and printer.
 For details on file preparation, refer to the [B Made Moodle page](https://moodle.ucl.ac.uk/course/view.php?id=39723&section=0#tabs-tree-start).
 The model workshop and tools are also available for use after completing an [induction](https://moodle.ucl.ac.uk/course/view.php?id=39723&section=1#tabs-tree-start).

 [B Made](https://moodle.ucl.ac.uk/course/view.php?id=39723&section=46#tabs-tree-start) additionally offers rentals for 3D scanners and cameras.
 A separate induction is required before renting these items.

+# Resources

+Next to this page, you wil also find a page with extra [resources](Resources.md).